prakashluitel88/registrationapp/readme.md

 	Composer
 	Node JS

-Steps:
+##Steps:
-    composer dump-autoload
+    *  composer dump-autoload
-    composer install --no-scripts
+    *  composer install --no-scripts
-    Create database in mysql server with utf-8 collation(uft8_general_ci) copy .env.example and rename it as .env and put connection and change default database connection name, only database connection, put name database, database username and password. uncomment this line "extension=php_fileinfo.dll" in php.ini file. node -v, if not please install
+    *  Create database in mysql server with utf-8 collation(uft8_general_ci)
+    *  opy .env.example and rename it as .env and put connection and change default database connection name, only database connection, put name database, database username and password.
+    *  uncomment this line "extension=php_fileinfo.dll" in php.ini file.
+    *  node -v, if not please install
-    npm install --save-dev
+    *  npm install --save-dev
-    php artisan db:seed
+    *  php artisan db:seed
-    In command, go to app directory and run as php artisan serve In Browser, use url and visit
+    *  In command, go to app directory and run as php artisan serve
+    *  In Browser, use url and visit
-    You can use demo user and pass prakash@luitel.com and admin respectively
+    *  You can use demo user and pass prakash@luitel.com and admin respectively

 ## License

-This is free software distributed under the terms of the MIT license
+*  This is free software distributed under the terms of the MIT license